 Light Touch?
 On which side of the pond?

 Although Britain's Medical and Healthcare Products Regulatory Agency (MHRA) has been saying for some time that it plans to regulate vaping supplies with a "light touch", it begins to appear that her erstwhile colonies across the Atlantic will prove to have the more delicate fingertips, at least, so says the London-based science publication New Scientist in its article US has lighter touch on e-cigarette regulation than EU.
-The article hails the draft regulations proposed by the Food and Drug Administration in the US as "more pragmatic and scientific than the EU rules ," in the opinion of proponents.
+The article hails the draft regulations proposed by the Food and Drug Administration in the US as "more pragmatic and scientific than the EU rules [voted on in February]," in the opinion of proponents.

 "This is much less onerous than the European Tobacco Products Directive," UK consultant Gerry Stimson, a "harm reduction" or "least harm" proponent, is quoted as saying.
 Clive Bates, founder of UK anti-smoking group Action on Smoking and Health (ASH) says the FDA has avoided the "stupid pitfalls" of the European legislation, which was in his opinion based on politics rather than science, and which not only ignored scientific voices, but misquoted them.